John Lowin

-John Lowin (baptized 9 December 1576 – buried – 24 August 1653) was an English actor.
+John Lowin (baptized 9 December 1576 – buried 18 March 1659 or 16 March 1669) was an English actor.

 Early life

 Born in St Giles-without-Cripplegate, London, Lowin was the son of a tanner.
 Like Robert Armin, he was apprenticed to a goldsmith.
 While he is not recorded as a free citizen of this company, he did perform as a goldsmith, Leofstane, in a 1611 city pageant written by Anthony Munday.
-This pageant was commissioned by the Goldsmiths' Company in honor of the election of one of their company as mayor; in the document employing him, Lowin is described as a "brother" of the company, suggesting some form of ongoing relationship with that community.
+This pageant was commissioned by the Goldsmiths' Company in honor of the election of one of their company as Lord Mayor; in the document employing him, Lowin is described as a "brother" of the company, suggesting some form of ongoing relationship with that community.
 He lived in Southwark, where parish registers record two marriages involving a man of his name (in 1607 and 1620); the latter definitely involved the actor.

 Career

 Lowin was definitely associated with the theatrical world by 1602.
 His name frequently occurs in the account books of Philip Henslowe in 1602, when he was playing with Worcester's Men at Rose Theatre in Bankside; a note in Henslowe's book places him in a travelling company in the same year.
 By late 1603, he had joined the new King's Men, apparently as a hired man rather than a sharer, as his name is not mentioned in the original royal patent.
 He probably became a sharer in 1604, when the total number of sharers was likely increased to twelve.

 That he became important to the company fairly quickly is suggested by his appearance as himself (alongside Richard Burbage and Henry Condell) in the induction to John Marston's The Malcontent.
 He is mentioned in the surviving cast lists of the company's productions of Ben Jonson's Sejanus (1603), Volpone (1605), The Alchemist (1610), and Catiline (1611), John Fletcher's Bonduca and Valentinian (both ca. 1613), and John Webster's The Duchess of Malfi (ca. 1614).

 Lowin's prowess as an actor is displayed by a remarkable fact about the plays in which he acted.
 In the hundreds of plays, and the thousands of roles in them, that date to the 1580–1610 era, there are only about twenty roles of 800 lines or longer.
 Only three plays have two roles of this scale: Shakespeare's Othello and Jonson's Volpone and The Alchemist.
 Burbage played the starring role in the King's Men's productions of these plays—;and Lowin apparently was the man who seconded him (just as Lowin is known to have played Bosola to Burbage's Ferdinand in The Duchess of Malfi).
 In all likelihood it was Lowin who played Iago to Burbage's Othello, Mosca to his Volpone, and Subtle to his Face.